Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 If everything goes well, you should see something similar to screen capture below:
 ![](assets/snowpipe-streaming-kc.png)

+Leave this screen open and let the connector continue to run.

 #### 2. Start the producer that will ingest real-time data to the Event Hub

-In the VM shell, run the following command:
+Open up a new ssh session connection to the VM.
+In the shell, run the following command:

 ```commandline
 curl --connect-timeout 5 http://ecs-alb-1504531980.us-west-2.elb.amazonaws.com:8502/opensky | $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/kafka-console-producer.sh --broker-list $BS --producer.config $HOME/snowpipe-streaming/scripts/client.properties --topic streaming